SpocWiki/_public/schema.org/predicate/Relations/has/has_energy_consumption_details.md

 - [ #has/_energy_consumption_details :: EnergyConsumptionDetails ] or
 - [ has_energy_consumption_details :: EnergyConsumptionDetails ]

-Defines the energy efficiency Category (also known as &quot;class&quot; or &quot;rating&quot;) for a product according to an international energy efficiency standard.
+Defines the energy efficiency Category (also known as "class" or "rating") for a product according to an international energy efficiency standard.

 Relation describes that:
 [ #has_/domain  :: Product ]